ory/hydra/sdk/php/swagger/docs/Api/AdminApi.md

 Introspect OAuth2 tokens

 The introspection endpoint allows to check if a token (both refresh and access) is active or not.
 An active token is neither expired nor revoked.
 If a token is active, additional information on the token will be included.
 You can set additional data for a token by setting `accessTokenExtra` during the consent flow.
+For more information [read this blog post](https://www.oauth.com/oauth2-servers/token-introspection-endpoint/).

 ### Example
 ```php